rse-tre/community/CONTRIBUTING.md

 ## ♻️ License

 This work is licensed under the **MIT license**.

-You are free to share and adapt the material for any purpose, even commercially, as long as you provide attribution (give appropriate credit, provide a link to the license, and indicate if changes were made) in any reasonable manner, but not in any way that suggests the licensor endorses you or your use, and with no additional restrictions.

 These guidelines were adapted from the [Alan Turing Institute's Reproducible Project Template](https://github.com/alan-turing-institute/reproducible-project-template/blob/main/CONTRIBUTING.md).
 For a more detailed contribution guideline, please check out _[The Turing Way's CONTRIBUTING.md file](https://github.com/alan-turing-institute/the-turing-way/blob/main/CONTRIBUTING.md)_.